Chris Kluwe: Minnesota Vikings

 On December 20, 2010, Kluwe had the dubious distinction of punting the ball that the Chicago Bears' Devin Hester would return for a touchdown, breaking the all-time NFL record for combined punt and kickoff returns for touchdowns.
 Previously in the game, Kluwe had successfully kept the ball out of Hester's hands on four punts.

 In 2011, Kluwe changed his jersey number when the Vikings acquired quarterback Donovan McNabb.
 McNabb previously wore #5 for the Washington Redskins and Philadelphia Eagles, and requested the same number when he arrived in Minnesota, which was then being worn by Kluwe.
-Kluwe agreed on the condition that McNabb make a $5,000 donation to charity, to mention Kluwe's band Tripping Icarus a total of five times during McNabb's press conferences, and to buy Kluwe an ice cream cone.
-Kluwe took up #4 which had been worn by quarterback Brett Favre in 2009 and 2010.
+Kluwe agreed on the condition that McNabb make a $5,000 donation to charity, to mention Kluwe's band Tripping Icarus five times during McNabb's press conferences, and to buy Kluwe an ice cream cone.

+Kluwe took up #4, which had been worn by quarterback Brett Favre in 2009 and 2010.
 Following McNabb's departure from the team, Kluwe reclaimed his old #5 for the 2012 season.
-McNabb did mention Kluwe's band three times and did write the check for the donation, but did not buy Kluwe the ice cream cone until 5 years later.
+McNabb mentioned Kluwe's band three times and wrote the check for the donation, but did not buy Kluwe the ice cream cone until 5 years later.

 After a poor performance in an October 25, 2012 game against the Tampa Bay Buccaneers, the Vikings brought in several punters for workouts to potentially replace Kluwe.
 Kluwe had been playing since 2007 with a torn meniscus.
 His discomfort caused by the condition late in 2012 led to him deciding to have surgery during the offseason.
 In January 2013, the team signed punter T.J.
 Conley to a futures contract.
 Kluwe finished the 2012 season with an average of 45.0 yards per punt, ranking tenth in the NFC and 22nd in the league.

 Kluwe had arthroscopic surgery on his left knee to repair a torn meniscus in early 2013.
 Recovery was uneventful and Kluwe was back to full health in a matter of weeks.
 During the 2013 NFL draft, the Vikings drafted Jeff Locke (UCLA) in the 5th round of the draft as a punter.
 Speculation immediately surfaced that Kluwe's days were numbered with the Vikings due to the use of a relatively high draft round pick for a punter.
 On May 6, 2013, Kluwe was released by the Minnesota Vikings.